 |Adams's conformal world map in a square (1936)|

 Although the works of Schwarz and Christoffel realized a constructive proof of Riemann's theorem, their application to cartography (other than simple, particular instances) remained impractical for nearly one century; for most cases, they do not result in closed formulas and require solving a system of nonlinear equations.
 Actual mapping involves lengthy numerical evaluation by successive approximations.

 Even after digital computers became generally available, results were far from uniform.
 Many algorithms for Schwarz-Christoffel mapping suffered from low efficiency, limited precision, or instability, i.e., failure to converge to a result, or poor handling of singularities (usually present at polygon vertices).

-The first one (1929) has poles in opposite corners; scale distortion is extreme at each corner, which lacks conformality.
-The second version (1936) has poles at midpoints of opposite edges.
-Again, there's strong scale distortion at the vertices.
-This projection is not conformal at each corner and the two poles.
+The first version (1929) has poles in opposite corners; scale distortion is extreme at each corner, which lacks conformality.
+The second one (1936) has poles at midpoints of opposite edges; again, there's strong scale distortion at the vertices.
+This projection is not conformal at each corner and at edge midpoints.

 Other less-known conformal projections by Adams were based on an ellipse and several other polygons.

 |Xarax's world in half of a regular hexagon.
 Redrawn after Xarax.|

 Laurence P. Lee, distinguished cartographer and senior officer at a national mapping agency in New Zealand, further generalized and improved the accuracy of methods for arbitrary conformal mapping.
 His projections included maps of the world on rectangles, ellipses, the equilateral triangle, the regular tetrahedron (1965) and other regular polyhedra (1976).

 Like Adams's, Lee's designs attracted academic interest and paved the way for new mathematical achievements, but found limited usage in common maps.